 As reported in a recent EIF study, nearly one in three SMEs report severe difficulties in accessing finance.
 Many SMEs with economically viable projects cannot obtain the necessary financing from financial institutions, as they tend to be reluctant to extend uncollateralised credit to SMEs, even at high interest rates.
 The SME financing gap exists as the market is not able to supply a sufficient amount of external financing to SMEs.
-This market failure, resulting in a sub-optimal equilibrium outcome is rooted in the existence of information asymmetries7.
+This market failure, resulting in a sub-optimal equilibrium outcome is rooted in the existence of information asymmetries.

 For sustainable and green projects and investments, this is even more acute given the complexities inherent to the thematic (e.g. constant technology developments, evolving regulatory framework, etc.).
-In addition, financial intermediaries have very different levels of green financing expertise.
-This requires to build-up a new skill-set, particularly when targeting individuals and housing associations.
+In addition, financial intermediaries have very different levels of green financing expertise with a need to build expertise across the EU, particularly for these type of final recipients.